Comparing the Top 13 Restream Alternatives for Multistreaming in 2023

 White-Label Streaming

-White-label streaming is vital for broadcasting at the professional level because it allows broadcasters to remove distracting third-party branding.
+White-label streaming is important for broadcasting at the professional level because it allows broadcasters to remove distracting third-party branding.
 Fortunately, both Dacast and Restream support white-label streaming through an HTML5 video player.

-Dacast offers white-label streaming on all plans, but Restream does not.
-In addition to white-label streaming, Dacast offers API access, allowing full customization of your video player experience.
+Please note that Dacast offers white-label streaming on all plans, but Restream does not.
+In addition to white-label streaming, Dacast also offers API access, allowing for full customization of your video player experience.

 HD Streaming

-Both platforms support HD streaming, which means they are both excellent options for delivering high-quality broadcasts to your customers.
+Both platforms support HD streaming, which means that they are both good options for delivering high-quality broadcasts to your customers.
 The ability to stream in HD can help maintain a great user experience.

 Low Latency Streaming

 Video latency is the delay between the time a video is captured and the time it reaches the viewers.
-Both platforms support low latency streaming, but Restream may add as much as 2 seconds of extra latency.
+Both platforms are capable of low latency streaming, but Restream may add as much as 2 seconds of extra latency.

-Dacast has invested in tools to ensure they can provide you with the lowest latency possible.
-That means when you are sharing a live stream, viewers see the video as close to when it was recorded as possible.
+Dacast has invested in tools to ensure that they can provide you with the lowest latency possible.
+That means when you are live sharing a live stream, viewers are seeing the video as close to when it was recorded as possible.

 Low latency is usually a good thing, but some users prefer some delay.
-That’s because latency can serve as a grace period if the network goes down on the broadcast’s end or another issue interrupts the stream.
+That’s because latency can serve as a grace period if the network goes down on the broadcast’s end, or another issue interrupts the live stream.

 A few seconds of delay can ensure that your viewers continue to watch the stream while your network starts back up, which usually takes a few seconds.